Braun Series 7 Shaver Review- German Engineering at its Finest

 Please note the Braun Series 9 has replaced the Braun Series 7 as the latest version.

-The key difference between the Series 9 and Series 7 shavers, other than the approximately $100 increase for the latest models are;
+The key differences between the Series 9 and Series 7 shavers, other than the price are;

 – some advanced shaving features in the new Series 9 shavers.